L. E. J. Brouwer: Biography

 Brouwer was born to Dutch Protestant parents.
 Early in his career, Brouwer proved a number of theorems in the emerging field of topology.
 The most important were his fixed point theorem, the topological invariance of degree, and the topological invariance of dimension.
 Among mathematicians generally, the best known is the first one, usually referred to now as the Brouwer fixed point theorem.
 It is a corollary to the second, concerning the topological invariance of degree, which is the best known among algebraic topologists.
 The third theorem is perhaps the hardest.

 Brouwer also proved the simplicial approximation theorem in the foundations of algebraic topology, which justifies the reduction to combinatorial terms, after sufficient subdivision of simplicial complexes, of the treatment of general continuous mappings.
 In 1912, at age 31, he was elected a member of the Royal Netherlands Academy of Arts and Sciences.
 He was an Invited Speaker of the ICM in 1908 at Rome and in 1912 at Cambridge, UK.
+He was elected to the American Philosophical Society in 1943.

 Brouwer founded intuitionism, a philosophy of mathematics that challenged the then-prevailing formalism of David Hilbert and his collaborators, who included Paul Bernays, Wilhelm Ackermann, and John von Neumann (cf. Kleene (1952), p.
 46–59).
 A variety of constructive mathematics, intuitionism is a philosophy of the foundations of mathematics.
-It is sometimes and rather simplistically characterized by saying that its adherents refuse to use the law of excluded middle in mathematical reasoning.
+It is sometimes (simplistically) characterized by saying that its adherents do not admit the law of excluded middle as a general axiom in mathematical reasoning, although it may be proven as a theorem in some special cases.

 Brouwer was a member of the Significs Group.
 It formed part of the early history of semiotics—the study of symbols—around Victoria, Lady Welby in particular.
 The original meaning of his intuitionism probably cannot be completely disentangled from the intellectual milieu of that group.

 In 1905, at the age of 24, Brouwer expressed his philosophy of life in a short tract Life, Art and Mysticism, which has been described by the mathematician Martin Davis as "drenched in romantic pessimism" (Davis (2002), p.
 94).
 Arthur Schopenhauer had a formative influence on Brouwer, not least because he insisted that all concepts be fundamentally based on sense intuitions.
 Brouwer then "embarked on a self-righteous campaign to reconstruct mathematical practice from the ground up so as to satisfy his philosophical convictions"; indeed his thesis advisor refused to accept his Chapter II "as it stands, ... all interwoven with some kind of pessimism and mystical attitude to life which is not mathematics, nor has anything to do with the foundations of mathematics" (Davis, p.
 94 quoting van Stigt, p.
 41).
 Nevertheless, in 1908: